StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/teams.md

 &nbsp;

 ### Step 2: Create a New Endpoint
 In the *Organization* configuration view, go to the *Endpoints* tab.
-Click the :fontawesome-regular-square-plus: button to add a new *Notifier*.
+Click the :fontawesome-regular-square-plus: button to add a new *Connector*.

 <figure markdown>
   ![Endpoints list](./images/organisation-endpoints.png)